WaterMediaTeam/watermedia/readme.md

 API adds a VideoPlayer layer on VLC MediaPlayer to render frames into OpenGL.
-Tool to fetch images from the internet and store it in cache, ``URLFixer``'s to give extra support to streaming platforms like Twitch, Kick.com, Youtube, Google Drive, One Drive, Dropbox and more
+Tool to fetch images from the internet and store it in cache, ``URLFixer``'s to give extra support to streaming platforms like Twitch, Kick.com, YouTube, Google Drive, One Drive, Dropbox and more

 # INSTALLATION
 You can use two ways to install this mod in your project